 Economically active people are either in employment or unemployed (not in work but actively seeking employment).
 Includes comparisons of the headline working age rate and of trends by age and sex.

-The latest local labour market statistics were released on 15th April 2025.
-They are based on responses to the Annual Population Survey (APS) over a 12-month period between January and December 2024.
-The next release will be in July 2025.
+The latest local labour market statistics were released on 17th July 2025.
+They are based on responses to the Annual Population Survey (APS) over a 12-month period between April 2024 and March 2025.
+The next release will be in October 2025.

 The headline economic activity rate measures the proportion of working age residents of an area who are either in employment or not working but actively seeking employment (classified as unemployed).
 The remainder of the working age population are defined as economically inactive.
 The 16 to 64 age group is used by the ONS as a proxy for working age, partly to simplify historical and international comparisons.